isomerpages/moe-concordpri/_departments/Student Management/Concord's Prefectorial Board.md

 <img src="/images/Student-Leadership-Framework.jpeg"
      style="width:70%">

-The Five Practices of The Leadership Challenge Model and the key behavior of Prefects are as shown in the table below:
+<p style="text-align:justify">The Five Practices of The Leadership Challenge Model and the key behavior of Prefects are as shown in the table below:

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;margin:0px auto;}